sandysandy/dmca-app/readme.md

 Yay - we get to start building the form that allows users of our app to prepare and deliver DMCA take-down requests to these various content providers.

+# Episode 6 - A Touch of Styling
+Published on February 18th, 2015 • Intermediate

+We're not overly interested in design for this application, but, nonetheless, even though we're developers, let's at least take a moment or two to tweak the design, while setting up Laravel Elixir.